Frequently Asked Questions (FAQ)

 - 70% of FSBOs state they have difficulty selling their home.

 Honestly, it is very possible that your home could sell for just as much using the FSBO approach compared to marketing your home on the MLS.
 And you could therefore pocket more money by not paying the typical 6% commission.
 However, the problem is the FSBO approach typically works well only in certain conditions, such as very small markets that do not attract out-of-town buyers, homes with very high traffic counts, or manufactured home parks.
 But your home will likely remain on the market longer because you are not exposing it to the network of REALTORS.
 Normally, an agent will not show an FSBO home to a prospective buyer because there is no commission structure present.
 This requires the agent to negotiate one with that specific seller, which takes time (time is money), and may not even be possible.

 Yes.
 Home Sense will be your seller (listing) agent, and our commission is 1% of the sale price.
 But the buyer agent (the agent representing the prospective buyer) will require compensation as well.
-This is typically 3% of the sale price.
+This is typically 2.5 to 3% of the sale price, depending on location and other factors.
 Advertising this commonly-acceptable rate preserves the incentive for buyer agents to want to show your home to prospective buyers, so your property gathers interest from as many prospects as possible.
+When Home Sense evaluates comparable sold listings for your home, we also review the buyer agent commission and recommend using this average rate for you home.

 Certainly, any commission rate beyond the typical 3% would expect to attract more attention from buyer agents, and potentially result in more home showings.
 But that may not necessarily result in a quicker sale, as there are only a limited number of buyers looking for a home at any given time.
 Plus, an unreasonably high or low commission for the buyer's agent/broker may indicate something suspicious about your property.
 So, we require advertising a buyer agent commission of an industry standard 3%.